jacksleight/statamic-memberbox/README.md

 ],
 ```

-You can also modify the route prefix used for the form pages, as well as toggle the registration and edit forms on and off, by publishing the members config.
+You can also modify the route prefix used for the form pages, enable/disable the registration, edit and password forms, and control which fields can be edited through the edit form, by publishing the members config:

 ```bash
 php please vendor:publish --tag=statamic-members-config